dmfs/retention-magic/README.md

 __Helper to retain instance states in Android Activities and Fragments__

 This is a small library to make it easier to retain the instance state of an Android Fragment or Activity.
-In addition it can persist fields to ```SharedPreferences```.
+In addition it can persist fields to ```SharedPreferences``` and initialize fields from the given extras or arguments.

 ## Requirements